tildearrow/furnace/src/engine/platform/sound/ymfm/README.md

 this is a modified version which contains many fixes.

+This is a modified version with YM2610X support.

+TODO:

+* Sync PSG with ay8930x.cpp core

 ## Supported environments

 This code should compile cleanly in any environment that has C++14 support.